-7L.
+Question 1 Slide 7L.
 Mary Cassatt, The Letter, 1891.
 (1963-181-122.
+Mary Cassatt,

-Mary Cassatt, The Letter.
-Philadelphia Museum of Art: The Louis E. Stern Collection.)
+(Note: Students do not see The Letter.
+Philadelphia Museum of Art: The Louis E. Stern

+this slide information during Collection.)

+the exam administration.)

 7R.
 Blank

 1. The following statement, made by Mary Cassatt in 1904, refers to her 1879 collaboration with the artistic group with which she is most closely associated.